 The handful of tracks on which A Place To Bury Strangers explore their more antisocial, noise-drenched tendencies prove to be just as satisfying, if a bit more terrifying.
 “Lost Feeling” isn’t so much a frontal assault as a slow and calculated lashing, as Ackermann’s guitars drip and snap with rhythmic precision, slowly growing in intensity.
 “Ego Death,” meanwhile, finds the band at their most cavernous and colossal, blowing out their own amplification with more distortion than recommended for personal consumption.
 Buried beneath the horrific shrieks and police siren riffs of “Everything Always Goes Wrong” are some monster hooks, making it a perfect pairing of the band’s most brutal and most inviting aspects, reaching a badass climax during its hard rocking chorus.
 Yet the album’s denouement, “I Lived My Life To Stand In the Shadow of Your Heart,” is an epic punk rocker that rides caffeine-fueled beats and power chords toward oblivion.

 That A Place To Bury Strangers would allow their sound to evolve in a more accessible direction isn’t particularly surprising.
-But the fact that they also took the noisiest, most gut-wrenching aspects of their music and cranked them even higher makes this evolution even more intriguing, and just plain kickass.
-As I said earlier, Exploding Head is thusly titled for a reason.
+But the fact that they also took the noisiest, most gut-wrenching aspects of their music and cranked them even higher makes this evolution even more compelling.
+Exploding Head is thusly titled for a reason.
 Good luck.

 Jeff Terich is the founder and editor of Treble.
 He's been writing about music for 20 years and has been published at American Songwriter, Bandcamp Daily, Reverb, Spin, Stereogum, uDiscoverMusic, VinylMePlease and some others that he's forgetting right now.
 He's still not tired of it.